rururu/rete4frames/README.md

 </table>

 Test results obtained on the same hardware and OS (Linux Mint, Petra) 13 june 2014.
-As can be seen from the results, rete4frames initially far behind and then starts to catch up CLIPS.
+As can be seen from the results, rete4frames initially far behind and then starts to catch up CLIPS v 6.24.
-On the most difficult test rete4frames more then two times superior to CLIPS.
+On the most difficult test rete4frames more then two times superior to CLIPS v 6.24.
+(I must say CLIPS 6.30 is two orders faster than 6.24)

 To get the results run in REPL: